monzo/progression-framework/frameworks/engineering/backend.md

           - "Maintains documentation on things they know the most, makes it easy for future engineers to interact with systems/code"
           - "Clears blockers for junior team members, provides context/guidance, or knows how to escalate"
           - "Asks why.
 Does not take truths for granted unless they understand exactly where they are coming from (especially wrt regulation, compliance, etc)"
-          - "Drives changes to engineering practices with well-reasoned arguments and a "strong opinion, weakly held" mentality"
+          - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "Shapes the direction of systems designs with less experienced engineers"
           - "Breaks down delivery and knowledge silos in their squad"
       - level: 5